Understanding LLM Architecture and GPU Utilization Strategies for AI Masters

 The attention-model emerged in 2017, but

-it has remained the most powerful algorithm for nearly a decade.
+it has reigned as the strongest algorithm for nearly a decade.

 While many efforts are being made to move beyond the Transformer structure,